-Everything you need will be in touching distance of the square.
-I’ll be honest, as I’ve not traveled for quite sometime, I actually thought I would get lost in medina with the lane-ways and souks, it sounded so complicated but I used a few reference points from the square I was fine.
+Everything you need will be within touching distance of the square.
+I’ll be honest, as I’ve not traveled for quite some time, I actually thought I would get lost in the medina with the lane-ways and souks, it sounded so complicated but I used a few reference points from the square I was fine.

 The square is where it all goes off! – It’s like an assault course you have to go through with all the snake charmers, henna artists, musicians, street artists, hawkers, bootleggers, beggars, street performers and market stalls selling all kinds of souvenirs swarm all over the square.

 Trust me, even as an experienced traveler it blew my mind and I’ve been to South East Asia!
-All of your senses will be on heightened alert with the colours, the mix of trance like flutes, music, voices and aromas of different food all around you – Everything you will encounter is all part of the Marrakech charm and experience.
+All of your senses will be on heightened alert with the colors, the mix of trance-like flutes, music, voices, and aromas of different food all around you – Everything you will encounter is all part of the budget traveling Marrakech charm and experience.

 TIP: You have to be savvy and stay firm – they will initially ask you for a ridiculous tip but keep to your guns and offer minimal.
 (Remember this isn’t haggling, these guys just try to get the most out of you because you’re a tourist and they think you’re obviously rich.)